SuriyyaGuliyeva/admin_panel/README.md

-This project is admin panel that shows the number of employees in the company, as well as the number of departments and positions.
-Registration and login pages are also available to view the pages.
+This project contains information about the employee, position, department in the company.
+So there are functions to add, delete and update employee (also task, department).
+I used a MySQL database in the project.
+If you want to know with my project visually, after downloading you need to type localhost: 8080 in the browser.

+I hope you like my first Java project.